prashtx/walkscope/_posts/2014-12-21-tips-for-data-collection.md

 	1. Move the map to the area where you would like to collect data.
 	2. Select a sidewalk (line) or intersection (circle).
 The item you select will turn yellow.
-	3. Select the data you would like to record: sidewalk quality, intersection quality, or pedestrian count.
+	3. Select the data you would like to record: sidewalk quality, intersection quality, or number of pedestrians.
 	4. Answer all of the questions as best you can.
 It helps if you add a picture too!
 	5. Once you submit your answers, the sidewalk (line) or intersection (circle) will turn green.
 	6. Select another sidewalk or intersection to record more data.